Best Medicare Advantage Plans in Vermont (2026)

 PPOHumana3.83$0$6500HumanaChoice Giveback H7617-046 (PPO)

-• CMS Star Ratings: Plans earn ratings from 1 to 5 stars based on care quality, customer service and member satisfaction, with 4-star and 5-star plans delivering superior performance.
+• CMS Star Ratings: Plans earn ratings from 1 to 5 stars based on care quality, customer service and member satisfaction.
+Plans with 4 or 5 stars offer superior performance.

-• Monthly premiums: You'll pay your standard Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge no additional monthly fees beyond Part B costs.
+• Monthly premiums: You'll pay the standard Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge no additional monthly fees beyond Part B costs.

-• Maximum out-of-pocket (MOOP) limits: These annual spending caps protect you from high medical expenses, and once you reach your limit, the plan pays 100% of covered services.
+• Maximum out-of-pocket (MOOP) limits: These annual spending caps protect you from high medical bills.
+Once you reach your limit, the plan covers 100% of eligible services.

-• Drug coverage: Most plans include prescription drug benefits with specific medication lists called formularies that determine which drugs are covered and any usage restrictions.
+• Drug coverage: Most plans include prescription drug benefits with specific medication lists called formularies.
+These determine which drugs are covered and any usage restrictions.

 Humana